 Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity.
-A company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances where costs exceed revenues.
-Sustained "underpricing" below that perceived margin would have a devastating effect upon the affiliates' business, and would make retention of market shares impossible.
+A company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances Sustaineá where costs exceed revenues. "underpricing" that perceived margin would have 2 devastating below effect upon the affiliates' business, and would make retention of market shares impossible.
 Competitors would be given access to very valuable information which will enable those firms to price their service to their advantage.